GO:OD AM: Critical reception

 C. J. Rucker of The Source said, "GO:OD AM is the most transparent music Mac Miller has ever made and in doing so he has created a sonically cohesive and impressive album".
 Michael Madden of Consequence said, "Beyond rapping, producing, and singing, Mac must see himself as a total package, and at 70 minutes long, GO:OD AM was always bound to have a lot of elements clashing for space.
 Somehow, it still feels balanced.
 It's essentially an offbeat stoner rap album, but there's still plenty of melody, in Mac's own singing and the guest appearances from the likes of Miguel on "Weekend" and Nagano on "The Festival", as well as in the EDM of "Jump" at the end of the album".
 Lanre Bakare of The Guardian said, "It's musically adventurous in a way that recalls Chance the Rapper's Surf project, but takes fewer detours into psych and jazz".
 Michael G. Barilleaux of RapReviews said, "At the end of the day Mac Miller is without a doubt capable of bringing more to the table than shallow, boring rap.
 Unfortunately, he doesn't do much to prove that on GO:OD AM".
 Christopher R. Weingarten of Rolling Stone said, "GO:OD A.M. is a 70-minute studio album that would have been better served as two mixtape diary entries until the sober Miller discovered a smarter way to channel his newfound enthusiasm".

 Commercial performance

 In the United States, GO:OD AM debuted at number four on the Billboard 200, selling 73,000 copies in its first week.
 It was the third highest selling album in the United States during its debut week.
 As of October 2015, the album has sold 92,000 copies domestically.
 GO:OD AM earned 14,000 album-equivalent units in the week following Mac Miller's death on September 7, 2018, thus allowing the album to re-enter the Billboard 200 at number 32.
-On October 26, 2018, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and streams in excess of 500,000 units in the United States.
+On December 11, 2024, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streams in excess of 1,000,000 units in the United States.